1. OBJECTIVE AND SCOPE OF POLICY

-Vitrium considers that it has the implied consent from its Customers and from those individuals who have provided their contact information when visiting the Vitrium Website for the company to forward the occasional marketing email.
+Vitrium considers that it has express consent from its Customers and from those individuals who have provided their contact information when visiting the Vitrium Website for the company to forward the occasional marketing email.
 Recipients who do not wish to receive such communications can request to be removed from the email list by following the unsubscribe instructions at the bottom of the email.

 From time to time, the Vitrium Website or its affiliated social media pages including but not limited to LinkedIn, Facebook, or Twitter, may offer publicly accessible blogs, community forums, or other such communication vehicle.
 As a visitor to one of these sites or pages, you should be aware that any information you provide in these areas may be read, collected, and used by others who can access them.
 To request the removal of your personal information from any of these sites or pages, please send an email to email@example.com.
 In some cases, we may not be able to remove your personal information, in which case we will let you know if we are unable to do so and why.

 There are circumstances permitted under applicable privacy laws where the collection, use, or disclosure of personal information may be done without consent and other situations where collection, use or disclosure is required by other legislation.
 Such situations include:

 - Where disclosure of information is required by applicable legislation or by order of an authorized court, tribunal, or regulatory or law-enforcement agency;

 - Where the Company believes, on reasonable grounds that it is necessary to protect the health or safety of you or another;